Coronavirus: Germany mulls new measures amid omicron spike | DW | 07.01.2022

 Stricter social distancing regulations might be enforced in bars and restaurants.

-Experts proposed that access to restaurants be limited to people who can provide evidence of either a booster shot or a new negative COVID test.
+Experts proposed that access to restaurants be limited to people who can provide evidence of either a booster shot or a current negative COVID-19 test.

-Scholz and the states leaders also are expected to consider shortening required quarantine or self-isolation periods that are currently as long as 14 days.
+Scholz and the states leaders also are expected to consider shortening required quarantine or self-isolation periods, which are currently as long as 14 days.

 Another proposed measure exempts those who had received a booster shot from the need to self-isolate for 14 days after contact with someone who tested positive.